Archdiocese of Luxembourg: 19th century

+During the French occupation (1794-1814) of Luxembourg, its entire territory (then the Département des Forêts), became, after the Concordat of 1801, part of the Diocese of Metz.

-After the 1815 Congress of Vienna, which raised Luxembourg to the rank of Grand Duchy in personal union with the crown of the Netherlands, Pope Pius VII attached in 1823 the territory to the Diocese of Namur.
+After the 1815 Congress of Vienna, which raised Luxembourg to the rank of Grand Duchy in personal union with the crown of the Netherlands, Pope Pius VII attached in 1823 the territory to the Diocese of Namur (because the Diocese of Namur was then, between 1815 and 1830, part of the United Kingdom of the Netherlands).

 From 25 December 1833 Johann Theodor van der Noot, became apostolic prefect of the part of Luxembourg under Dutch control, and he became the first apostolic vicar when, on 2 June 1840, the territory of the Grand Duchy became an apostolic vicariate.
 Van der Noot remained a priest, although such a jurisdiction would normally be headed by a titular bishop.
 The apostolic vicariate became a fully fledged diocese on 27 December 1870, without being incorporated into any ecclesiastical province.

 After the dissolutions of the French Revolution, new monastic orders and congregations were founded in the 19th and beginning of the 20th century.
 Some of these still undertake social and educational work to this day, as well as being active in the pastoral and contemplative sphere: sisters of the Order of Saint Elisabeth, sisters of Saint Francis of the Divine Mercy, sisters of the Christian doctrine, sisters of the Poor Child Jesus, Lay Carmelites, Benedictine of the Perpetual Adoration of the Most Blessed Sacrament; Redemptorists, Charitable Friars, Priests of the Sacred-Heart, Benedictine in Clervaux, etc.

+Clervaux Abbey

+On 4 August 1937, the Archdiocese of Luxembourg ceded a portion of territory for the benefit of the erection as territorial abbey of Clervaux Abbey, whose independent status was suppressed in 1946 and its territory reintegrated into that of the Luxembourg diocese.